pdf-raku/PDF-Font-Loader-CSS-raku/README.md

 ## Description

-This module extends PDF::Font::Loader, adding `@font-face` attributes and rules to enable CSS compatible font selection.
+This is based on PDF::Font::Loader, but adds the ability to load and manage fonts via `@font-face` CSS font descriptor declaration.

 In particular, it extends the `find-font()` and `load-font()` methods; adding multi candidates to handle CSS font properties and select from a list of `@font-face` font descriptors.